nixworks/public/news/2011/07/22/2011-horn-of-africa-famine-the-al-shabaab-islamist-militant-group-in-somalia-says-a-ban-on-aid-groups-working-in-parts-of-the-country-remai.md

 ### [2011-07-22](/news/2011/07/22/index.md)

-# 2011 Horn of Africa famine.
-The al-Shabaab Islamist militant group in Somalia says a ban on aid groups working in parts of the country remains.
+# 2011 Horn of Africa famine: The al-Shabaab Islamist militant group in Somalia says a ban on aid groups working in parts of the country remains.

 Rejecting UN famine claims, opposition group says it will not allow certain support groups into drought-hit Somalia.